 How can we have water supply problems in the lush Ozarks?
 It’s hard to understand intuitively given the abundance of lakes, rivers and streams in our region.
 But our sources of water supply for use by communities, businesses and industries are limited as compared to all the water we see out our car window when we drive around.

 Rapid population growth, increased population densities, cyclical drought, aquifer sustainability, and continued economic competitiveness will require additional water supply to meet growing demand in the region.
-Additional surface water sources are needed to balance our use of groundwater and meet our region’s long-term water needs.
+Additional surface water sources are needed to balance our use of groundwater and meet our region’s long-term water supply needs.

 Regional Cooperation Required

-Planning Today for Tomorrow’s Success
+Planning Today for Future Prosperity

 The need for additional water supply in the future is an issue that must be addressed now.
 It takes 20-25 years to implement a new water source so waiting until it is needed is not an option.
 There will be many regulatory, financial, political, and engineering steps and tasks required.
 Benjamin Franklin said “We know the worth of water when the well runs dry.”
-Tri States is taking a proactive forward-looking approach in establishing the “worth of water”—before “the well runs dry”.
+Tri State Water is taking a proactive forward-looking approach in establishing the “worth of water”, before “the well runs dry”.
 Water has been readily available and reliable and we want it to remain that way.
 But we must start now to get the job done in time to meet projected future water demands.

 Water is Life